evan4C/lazy-worker-automation/batch_simple_tutorial.md

-Time reminder V1.0

-Author: Fan Li
-Date: 2022/11/21
+How to create a batch file for automation in Windows OS

-1. create bat file
+1. create a bat file

 2. open task scheduler
 taskschd.msc